danielsaidi/ListKit/Sources/ListKit/ListKit.docc/ListKit.md

 ## Getting Started

 ListKit has a bunch of predefined view components, and native view extensions.
-Below are the most useful views, but have a look at the source code previews, and the demo app for more examples.
+Below are the most useful views, but have a look at the source code previews for more examples.

 ### List Button Group